muceraaa/fixed-point-iteration/README.md

  Halley's method;
- This is similar to Newton's method but used for functions with one real variable with a continuous second derivative Runge Kutta methods and numerical ordinary diferrential equation solvers
+ This is similar to Newton's method but used for functions with one real variable with a continuous second derivative.

+ Runge Kutta methods and numerical ordinary diferrential equation solvers

       As root finder
 Finding the roots of an equation

-    Algorithm
+ALGORITHM

    Identify the function $f(x)$
         Find points a and b such that $a$ < $b$ where $f(a)<0$ and $f(b)>0$